Game.com: Reception

-Steven L. Kent, writing for the Chicago Tribune, wrote that the console had an elegant design, as well as better sound and a higher-definition screen than the Game Boy: "Elegant design, however, has not translated into ideal game play.
+Steven L. Kent, writing for the Chicago Tribune, wrote that although the console had an elegant design, as well as better sound and a higher-definition screen than the Game Boy, these qualities "[have] not translated into ideal game play.
 Though Tiger has produced fighting, racing and shooting games for Game.com, the games have noticeably slow frame rates.
 The racing game looks like a flickering silent picture show."
 Cameron Davis of VideoGames.com wrote, "Sure, this is no Game Boy Color-killer, but the Game.Com was never meant to be.
 To deride it by comparing it with more powerful and established formats would be a bit unfair".
 Davis also wrote, "The touch screen is pretty sensitive, but it works well - you won't need more than a few seconds to get used to it."
 However, he criticized the screen's squared zones: "more often than not it proves distracting when you are playing games that don't require it."

 GamePro criticized the Pocket Pro's lack of screen color and its difficult controls, but considered its two best qualities to be its cheap price and a game library of titles exclusive to the console.
 The Philadelphia Inquirer also criticized the Pocket Pro's lack of a color screen, as well as "frustrating" gameplay caused by the "unresponsive" controls, including the stylus.
 The newspaper stated that, "Even at $29.99, the pocket.pro is no bargain."